22 Best Drought-Tolerant Plants for Texas

 closeup of a silver ponyfoot plant

-This West Texas native ground cover features small flowers and green, silvery foliage, making it an attractive option for homeowners who want a beautiful yard with low-maintenance plants.
-It can grow well in different types of soil, requires only minimal upkeep, and can tolerate drought.
+This West Texas native ground cover features small flowers and green, silvery foliage, making it an attractive option for homeowners who want low-maintenance plants.
+It grows well in different soil types and tolerates drought.

 • USDA Hardiness Zone: 8 to 11